 Nothing brings a memory to life better than film.
-Video contents are highly visual, entertaining and spark emotional reactions.
-Now, with the phenomenal success of video networks YouTube and Vimeo, as well as the huge rise of Vine and Instagram video -it couldn’t be easier to share great video content with your friends.
+Video contests are highly visual, entertaining and spark emotional reactions.
+Now, with the phenomenal success of video networks such as YouTube, as well as the huge rise of Instagram video it couldn't be easier to share great video content with your friends.

 Here's 5 top tips for running a video contest...

 1. Make your contest social